wp-plugins/cookie-notice/readme.txt

 == Upgrade Notice ==

-= 1.2.31 =
+= 1.2.32 =
-* New: Non functional Javascript code field
-* Fix: Minified Javascript caching issue
+* Fix: Accept cookie button hidden on acceptance instead of the cookie message container